tomasboudr/nightscout-docker/README.md

 ## Setup Nightscout

-* I have included the Dockerfile that I used, but it is for refrence only
+* I have included the Dockerfile that I used, but it is for reference only
 * First Clone this repository to your server and go into the folder
 ```sh
 git clone https://github.com/pyrmon/nightscout-docker.git && cd nightscout-docker